odoo/odoo/doc/howto/howto_website.rst

 Moving lectures and TAs
 ~~~~~~~~~~~~~~~~~~~~~~~

-There are already demonstration data in events and event types, so we'll want
-to delete them before inserting our own.
-The gist of the operation is fairly
-simple, but there are lots of changes:
+The gist of the operation is fairly simple, but there are lots of changes:

 * The custom models can be removed as we'll be using standard objects
 * The controller has to be altered to fetch from standard objects